 Telecom and Safety certificates have different expiration dates depending on the country.
 This can vary from a valid certificate length of one year to the life of the product.

 As an example in Brazil ANATEL places products into one of 3 Categories.
 Category 1, 2 or 3.
 Category 1 requires a renewal each year.
 Category 2 requires a renewal every 2 years and Category 3 does not require a renewal.

-Russia issues Custom Union Declarations and Certificates valid for 1-5 years.
+Russia issues EAEU Declarations and Certificates valid for 1-5 years.
 Telecom Declarations are valid for as long as the manufacturer wants as long as no product changes occur.
 The Telecom Certificates are valid for 1-5 years.

-Mexico, for products that operate outside 900 MHz, 2.4 GHZ and 5.0 GHz, will only issue a temporary certificate the first year and then the manufacture can apply for a permanent certificate the following year.
-Products that fall into the IFT008/NOM016 class, (900-928MHz, 2.4GHz and 5.0GHz) will be issued a permanent certificate.
+temporary certificate the first year and then the manufacture can apply for a permanent certificate the following year.
+Products that fall into the (900-928MHz, 2.4GHz and 5.0GHz) will utilize a different certification process.